The Bose Sport Open Earbuds are unlike any other — and mostly great

-The Bose Sport Open Earbuds solve a very specific problem: What if you want high quality earbuds for hitting the gym or the track, but don’t want anything actually going in your ears?
+The Bose Sport Open Earbuds solve a very specific problem: What if you want high-quality earbuds for hitting the gym or the track but don’t want anything actually going in your ears?
 These sport headphones feature a unique open design, which allows them to rest just above your ear canal to pump out high-quality tunes while allowing you to stay aware of the world around you.

-The Sport Earbuds deliver some of the best sound in their class while effortlessly letting in outside noise, and offer truly epic battery life for long days of running, hiking or lifting weights.
+The Sport Earbuds deliver some of the best sound in their class while effortlessly letting in outside noise, and they offer truly epic battery life for long days of running, hiking or lifting weights.
 However, the buds’ design may not be very comfortable for everyone, and they’re held back by a somewhat frustrating charging setup.
 Here’s what we think of these one-of-a-kind exercise earbuds after more than a week of use.

 The who, what and how